4d4841/booed/README.md

 # Booed Shop

-WIP A simple shop app aims to provide an example which allows collaborations from small & medium size shops by letting anyone to join & sell their products with a single mall front-end.
+A simple shop app aims to provide an example which allows collaborations from small & medium size shops by letting anyone to join & sell their products with a single mall front-end.

+This is still a work in progress.

 * [Live Demo](https://be-booed.firebaseapp.com/)